 Tasia Papanikolaou

-Born in Amfissa, in the Prefecture of Phocis, Central Greece.
+She was born in Amfissa, in the Prefecture of Phocis, Central Greece.
 She studied architectural design at the Doxiadis School.
-Between 1965 and 1991 she worked at the architectural office of the NTUA professor Yannis Despotopoulos, and of Ilias Skroubelos, and from 1977 she was an associate at the office of Kyriakos Krokos.
+From 1965 to 1991 she worked in the architectural offices of Professor Yannis Despotopoulos (NTUA) and Ilias Skroubelos, and from 1977 onward she was a key member of Kyriakos Krokos’ office.

-In 1971 she became a member of the Greek Folk Dance Group ‘Eleni Tsaouli’, and met Domna Samiou; since then, she has been taking part in her concerts both in Greece and abroad, as a member of the dance group.
-In 1994 she started attending Domna Samiou’s folk singing classes at the Museum of Greek Traditional Instruments, becoming a member of her choir.
+In 1971 she joined the Greek Folk Dance Group “Eleni Tsaouli”, where she met Domna Samiou and thereafter took part in her concerts in Greece and abroad as a member of the dance ensemble.
+From 1994 she attended folk song classes at the Museum of Greek Folk Musical Instruments and became a member of its choir.

 Source: Tasia Papanikolaou